MentallyFriendly/Code-Golf/Week-3/Readme.md

 isPrime(M22) => false

-As a base line, the following is a test on a MacBook Pro 2014.
+As a base line, the following is a test on a single core of Sasha's MacBook Pro 2014.
 Time is in seconds.

 ```
 > time node basic-sample.js